AbbadAnes/social-media-network-simulation/README.md

 ```

 <br>
-After each link established it is imperative to update the gain of the two individuals.
+After each link established we must update the gain of the two individuals.
 <br><br>